Part 1: Teaching Students What Self-Efficacy Is and Why It Is Important

-After sharing your example, give students a copy of the chart below found on the “Teach Students: 1c.
-The Four Sources for Building Self-Efficacy” handout (Handout 1c. linked on page 11 of your Educator Workbook).
+After sharing your example, give students a copy of the chart below, found on the “Teach Students: 1c.
+The Four Sources for Building Self-Efficacy” handout (Handout 1c. linked to on page 11 of your Educator Workbook).
 Ask students to work with a partner to review your personal example of overcoming a challenge and identify an example of how you increased your confidence by using each of the four sources.

 Reflect on your teacher’s example of building self-efficacy for a challenging task; note specific details/actions from your teacher’s experience that address each of the four sources of self-efficacy.

 1c.
 Reflect and Apply: Now it’s your turn to practice identifying how each of the four sources can be used to increase confidence in our abilities.
 Watch this video of a young girl facing the challenging task of going down a more difficult ski jump.
 As you watch the video, listen for the ways she uses the four sources to build her confidence.
 As you identify how she uses each of the four sources, jot down your thoughts on page 4 of the Educator Workbook.

 Now let’s recap what you observed and heard in the video.
 Listen as Dr. Elise Heger debriefs the video and explains how the girl used each of the four sources to build her confidence in successfully navigating a new and challenging ski jump.
 Consider using this video as an activity to help your students deepen their understanding of the four sources.